Skip to main content

 Used for Hyperphosphatemia

-Xphozah (tenapanor) is a prescription medication that's used to lower blood phosphate levels in adults with chronic kidney disease (CKD) on dialysis.
-It's the first and only FDA-approved phosphate absorption inhibitor of its kind; it prevents your gut from absorbing phosphate into your blood.
-Xphozah (tenapanor) is a tablet that's taken by mouth twice a day, before breakfast and dinner.
-A common side effect is diarrhea, but it usually goes away as you continue treatment.
+Xphozah (tenapanor) is a prescription medication used to lower phosphate levels in adults with chronic kidney disease (CKD) on dialysis.
+It's approved to take alone or with phosphate binders.
+But unlike traditional phosphate binders, Xphozah (tenapanor) works by blocking phosphate from being absorbed in your intestines instead of binding it in your gut.
+The usual dose is one tablet by mouth twice a day, typically before breakfast and dinner.
+The most common side effect is diarrhea.

 basics-icon